mtb-coding/folio/README.md

-# folio
+# Folio
-A simple web-based document editor.
+Folio is a simple Wordlike web-based document editor.
+Currently it has full basic functionality.
+[README will be updated soon with more details]